 Ways to help people feel valued.

 The examples below may be long and lengthy, but they are gold!
-The extra oomph they provide might be remembered for years.
-Why?
-Because when we apply them we not only acknowledge the person’s achievements, we acknowledge the person themselves.
+When we apply them we not only acknowledge the person’s achievements, we acknowledge the person themselves.
 That’s a great way to help a person feel valued.
 They begin to feel real.

 (1) Acknowledge a person’t achievement.